mohitthakur007/Face-Detection-based-Attendance-System/README.md

 # Face-Detection-based-Attendance-System
 Using OpenCV and haarcascade classifier

-After cloning, Make A data directory to make it work
+After cloning, Make data directory to make it work